-Born on April 8, 1918, in Chicago, Illinois, Betty Ford became first lady when President Richard Nixon resigned, making her vice president husband, Gerald Ford, acting president.
+Betty Ford became the first lady of the United States when President Richard Nixon resigned, making her husband, Gerald Ford, the acting president.
 She became well known for her openness as first lady—a trend that continued after the Fords left the White House, when she created the Betty Ford Center for addiction.

 Born Elizabeth Anne Bloomer in Chicago, Illinois, on April 8, 1918, Betty Ford was the third child and only daughter of William Bloomer Sr. and Hortense Neahr.
 Her father worked for the Royal Rubber Company in Grand Rapids, Michigan; her mother was related to a wealthy Grand Rapids furniture manufacturing family.